9: …And the World Will Go On Without You

 “Yeah.
 That’s what it means to take orders, right?
 I never thought of it as a bad thing… but I guess now it is, sometimes.”

 V nodded.
 “Sometimes, you follow orders you weren’t even given.
 I think we’re the most loyal to those.”
 But V realized she was talking for her own benefit.
 She looked at N, saw a different conflict within his pensive expression.
-It wasn’t about her right now, was it? “‘Sometimes,’ huh?
+It wasn’t about her right now, was it? “ ‘Sometimes’ it’s a bad thing now, eh?
 Finally told J to suck it out there?”

 N frowned, looked downcast.
 “I did disobey her orders, in a way.
 But… it didn’t matter, in the end.
 We won.”